ninformations/restheart-docker/README.md

 ## Next Steps

-When you containers are up and running you can go to the official [RESTHEart's Documentation](https://softinstigate.atlassian.net/wiki/display/RH/Documentation).
+When you containers are up and running you can go to the official [RESTHeart's Documentation](https://softinstigate.atlassian.net/wiki/display/RH/Documentation).

 <hr></hr>